dimsemenov/Magnific-Popup/README.md

 - [Examples and plugin home page](http://dimsemenov.com/plugins/magnific-popup/)
 - More examples on [CodePen](http://codepen.io/collection/nLcqo).
 Feel free to email me more CodePen's, I'd gladly add them to this collection.

-## About this repository:
+## Location of stuff

 - Generated popup JS and CSS files are in folder `dist/`.
+(Online build tool is on [documentation page](http://dimsemenov.com/plugins/magnific-popup/documentation.html)).
 - Source files are in folder `src/` (edit them if you wish to submit commit).
 - Website (examples & documentation) is in folder `website/`.
 - Documentation page itself is in `website/documentation.md` (contributions to it are very welcome).